datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 ## Explanatory Modelling vs Predictive Modelling

 There are two kinds of modelling - **explanatory** and **predictive**.
-In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ using $X$ as predictors.
+In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ by using $X$ as predictors.
 From now on, we will concern ourself with predictive modelling.

 ## The Loss Function